Beastwick18/nyaa/docs/qBittorrent.md

 ## Enabling WebUI
 For this to work, you must have qBittorrents WebUI running.
 To enable it, go to `Options > Web UI` and check the box labeled `Web User Interface (Remote Control)`

-By default, the username and password are `admin` and `adminadmin`.
-You'll likely want to change this for improved security.
+On older versions of qBittorrent, the default username and password are `admin` and `adminadmin`.
+On newer versions, you must provide a password when enabling Web UI.
+If you're on a version with this default password, you'll likely want to change this for improved security.
 You can change these in the `Authentication` field in the `Web UI` options menu in qBittorrent.

 After changing these, update the corresponding `username` and `password` fields in the config, which are defined below.